datawire/ambassador-docs/docs/emissary/2.0/howtos/istio.md

    This will enforce authentication for all containers in the mesh.

-   We can test this by removing the `tls` configuration from the quote-backend `AmbassadorMapping` and sending a request.
+   We can test this by removing the `tls` configuration from the quote-backend `Mapping` and sending a request.

    ```
    $ kubectl apply -f - <<EOF
-   apiVersion: x.getambassador.io/v3alpha1
+   apiVersion: getambassador.io/v3alpha1
-   kind: AmbassadorMapping
+   kind: Mapping
    metadata:
      name: quote-backend
    spec: